Metasurface Enhanced Spatial Mode Decomposition

-Figure~\ref{fig:asd} shows amplitude spectral density of HG10 mode weight, computed from the corraltion filter channels A and C, alongside the QPD signal for the same time period.
-During this time the beam alignment was not controlled, apart from an initial centering.
-At high frequency, the phaseplate based sensor outperforms our QPD, achieving the sensitivity of $6\times10^{-7}/\sqrt{\mathrm{Hz}}$ (62\,dB) at 80\,Hz, meaning the mode weight fluctuation at 80\,Hz can be measured down to 0.6\,ppm with signal-to-noise ratio 1 and 1\,s averaging.
+At high frequency, we see that the metasurface based sensor outperforms the QPD, achieving the sensitivity of $6\times10^{-7}/\sqrt{\mathrm{Hz}}$ at 80\,Hz.
+Another way of writing this is that the mode weight fluctuation at 80\,Hz can be measured down to 0.6\,ppm with signal-to-noise ratio 1 and 1 s averaging.
 At these high frequencies, the measurement is limited by a white electronic noise.
-We expect that the photo-diodes self-noise was slightly in excess of that estimated by the manufacturer, which explains this limitation.
-The feature at 6\,kHz in all three data traces is an artifact of the DAQ anti-aliasing filter.
+We expect that the photodiodes self-noise (shown in orange) was slightly in excess of that estimated by the manufacturer, which explains this limitation.
+The feature at 6 kHz in all three data traces is an artifact of the digitizer anti-aliasing filter.

 At lower frequencies, the measurement is limited by an optical effect.
-We expect that this noise is beam jitter, possibly caused by seismic, thermal and air pressure fluctuations coupling into our in-air optical table.
-We anticipate that this affected the MODAN based sensor more severely than the QPD sensor due to the out-of-plane lens used by MODAN, which sat on longer lever arms than the optics in the QPD path.
-See Figure 4.4 of\cite{PhD.Jones20} for a photograph of these lens.
-This limitation means that measurements separated by 1000\,s are comparable 0.1\,\% level.
+We expect that this noise is residual beam drift, possibly caused by seismic, thermal and air pressure fluctuations causing an apparent motion of the lens, with respect to the beam axis defined by the metasurface and aperture.
+This effect shifts the centre of beam away from the aperture, thus increasing cross-coupling.
+This means that over long timescales ($t>100$\,s) the RMS error is $<$500\,ppm with no averaging, adding 100\,s of averaging reduces this to $<200$\,ppm.